-Around the first week of June, the Bay of Bengal branch first collides with the Shillong plateau of Meghalaya and rains heavily on the hills of Garo, Khasi and Jaintia on the Meghalaya plateau.
+Around the first week of June, the Bay of Bengal branch first collides with the Shillong plateau of Meghalaya and rains heavily on the hills of Garo, Khasi, and Jaintia on the Meghalaya plateau.
 Cherrapunji and Masinram, situated on the cough hill, receive the highest rainfall in the world.
 After this, the branch reaches the state of Assam and rains thereafter, after hitting the mountains, mountains and turns towards the west.
 At this time the Arabian Sea branch also reaches the central part of India and rains in central India.
-After this, both the Arabian Sea branch and the Bay of Bengal branch merge with each other in the northern western part of the Gangetic plain.
-By the first week of July, the monsoon reaches other parts of the country - North West Punjab, Haryana, Rajasthan and rains there and by mid-July it reaches Himachal Pradesh and the remaining parts and rains there.
+After this, both the Arabian Sea branch and the Bay of Bengal branch merge with each other in the northwestern part of the Gangetic plain.
+By the first week of July, the monsoon reaches other parts of the country - northwest Punjab, Haryana, Rajasthan, and rains there, and by mid-July, it reaches Himachal Pradesh and the remaining parts and rains there.

 Winter rainfall in India depends on two reasons.
 Western Disturbance and North Eastern Monsoon.

-Western disturbance that causes winter rainfall in India.
-It enters India by jet stream from northwest direction.
+The western disturbance causes winter rainfall in India.
+It enters India by the jet stream from the northwest direction.
 Jet currents are a westward current in the troposphere at an altitude of more than about 12000 meters.
 Hence, they are also called backward jet streams.

 In the winter when the sun is clockwise.
 So this jet stream also turns south and collides with the Himalayas in India and splits into two parts - The northern jet stream and The southern jet stream.